jonfryd/tifoon/README.md

 Thanks to the open source community for sharing their work with the world.
 More power to you guys!

-Also, big props to JetBrains for making the wonderful IntelliJ IDEA Community available to the community for free, making Java coding productive and a lot of fun.
+Also, big props to JetBrains for making the wonderful IntelliJ IDEA Community available to developers for free, making Java coding productive and a lot of fun.

 # TODO